 About Chiang Mai

 Nestled in the Himalayan foothills of northern Thailand, Chiang Mai is a gateway to lush rainforest reserves, peaceful villages, and remote Buddhist wát (temples).
-The Old City, with its peaceful, walkable streets and close-knit temples, is ideal for families, offering cosy mid-range hotels and guesthouses with spacious rooms and pools.
+The Old City, with its peaceful, walkable streets and close-knit temples, is ideal for families, offering cozy mid-range hotels and guesthouses with spacious rooms and pools.
 For those seeking luxury, the riverside area along the Ping River boasts five-star resorts and upscale boutique hotels set amidst lush gardens and traditional Lanna-style villas, complete with spas and fine dining.

 Some of our Chiang Mai Collections: